Cadash

 Centuries ago the demons were driven underground while humanity basked in the light.
 The memory of their time spent above has never diminished and one powerful demon named Balrog has rallied up an army to rule the world.
 His first move was kidnapping the princess of the kingdom of Dizir.
 With the king offering his kingdom to anyone brave enough to save his daughter 4 adventurers answer the call.

-Cadash has all of the elements typical of a role playing game, such as experience points, shops to buy weapons, armor and items and stats.
+Cadash has all of the elements typical of a role playing game, such as experience points, shops and stats.
 The 4 classes available, Fighter, Ninja, Mage, and Priestess all offer unique powers and abilities tailored to whatever play-style you prefer.
 While the game has five individual “stages” each is a massive world with at least one hub village to buy supplies.
 All of these elements were definitely not the norm for arcade games of the time and was more in line with action RPGs like Zelda or Crystalis.

 The Sega version is a looser adaptation.
 The Ninja and Priestess have been cut, leaving only the Fighter and Mage which is hugely disappointing.
 They took out the two best characters!
 Playing two-player coop feels really hollow without the expanded set of choices.
 This version is harder overall as the Fighter and Mage lagged behind the other classes in terms of their abilities.
 On the other hand items are less expensive and you can buy elixirs (extra lives) in this version.
 There is no time limit now, allowing you to explore and grind experience at your leisure.
 The localization is pretty bad as you’ll notice misspelled words and plenty of Engrish throughout.

 While the two versions have their differences they still share the same flaws as the arcade game.
 The difficulty is very uneven; at times you’ll steamroll enemies and bosses alike only to encounter one that will demolish you in seconds, forcing you to grind to progress.
-There’s a decent amount of platforming but the controls are not ideal to handle it properly.
-The fighter can only jump so high and far and there are many segments that require the kind of finesse the game lacks.
+There is a decent amount of platforming but the controls are not ideal to handle it properly.
+The fighter can only jump so high and there are many segments that require a level of finesse the game lacks.
 The Mage is worse off in this regard with his weaker jumping skills.
 It’s doable but not after some teeth gnashing.

 Cadash 011 Cadash 098 Cadash 059